Castle Peak Hospital: Services

 The main services provided by Castle Peak Hospital are general psychiatric services, providing care for patients of different age groups and different types of mental illnesses.
 In addition to General Psychiatry, Castle Peak Hospital provides sub-specialty services in Forensic Psychiatry, Child and Adolescent Psychiatry, Intellectual Disability, Psychogeriatrics, Rehabilitation, Community Psychiatry and Consultation-liaison Psychiatry.

 All types of modern psychiatric treatment work are available in hospital, including the use of drugs and other physical methods of treatment, and psychological and social treatment.
 Multi-disciplinary teamwork is emphasised in the provision of treatment and care for patients.
 The recent trend is to put emphasis not only on hospital treatment, but also on community psychiatric care.
 The Hospital is seeking to provide an integrated service, taking hospital care and community care as complementary to one another.
 Altogether there are 15 male wards and 9 female wards and 2 mixed sex wards.
 Most patients in the hospital are undergoing intensive rehabilitation in preparation for discharge and some of them are permitted to go out of the hospital in the day time to work during the final stage of their rehabilitation.

 CPH is a recognised training centre for trainees in medical, nursing, occupational therapy and other relevant professional fields.
 Its training program for psychiatric trainees is recognised by the respective Colleges of Psychiatrists in Hong Kong, United Kingdom, Australia and New Zealand.

 In popular culture

-In Hong Kong Cantonese, due to its historic nature, the name of the hospital (青山 (cing1 saan1)) is used both to refer to mental illness and as a slang for "psycho".
+In Hong Kong Cantonese, due to its historic nature, the name of the hospital (青山 (cing1 saan1)), and hence Castle Peak (青山), is used both to refer to mental illness and as a slang for "psycho".